Jewish Food in Sonoma County for Passover and Beyond

 The Bagel Mill, Petaluma

-After graduating from NYU and moving to Sonoma County, Sebastopol native Glenda Doughtery missed New York-style bagels so much, she started milling her own flour and making them herself.
-For a Bay Area twist, her bagels are fermented with a sourdough starter.
-She offers a full menu of bagel sandwiches, as well as bialys (Fridays only), bagel dogs (Saturdays only), rugelach, and more.
-Highlights include seasonal-flavor cream cheese spreads and a marble-rye everything bagel (Saturdays only), and for Passover only, Matzo Toffee Bark coated with Guittard chocolate.
+After graduating from NYU and returning to Sonoma County, Sebastopol native Glenda Doughtery missed New York-style bagels so much, she started milling her own flour and making them herself.
+For a Bay Area twist, these bagels include a sourdough starter.
+On the full menu, you’ll discover treats like bagel sandwiches, bialys, bagel dogs, rugelach, seasonal-flavored cream cheese spreads, and for Passover — Matzo Toffee Bark coated with Guittard chocolate.

-In 2018, Healdsburg local Drew Ross started Healdsburg Bagel Company in his garage, but has since moved his business to a bustling off-site bakery, providing New York-style bagels and more to delis, cafes, farmers markets, and grocery stores throughout the county.
+In 2018, Healdsburg local Drew Ross started Healdsburg Bagel Company in his garage, and as the business boomed, he moved into a bustling off-site bakery, providing New York-style bagels and more to delis, cafes, farmers markets, and grocery stores.

-Offering both pickup and delivery, HBC’s “Drewish Deli” menu includes bagel dogs, bagel chips, knishes, bialys, and house-made lox and pastrami.
-And so that you shouldn’t go hungry, round out your seder table with a few quarts of matzoh ball soup.
+Offering both pickup and delivery, Healdsburg Bagel Company’s “Drewish Deli” menu includes bagel dogs, bagel chips, knishes, bialys, and house-made lox and pastrami.
+Round out your seder table with a few quarts of the delicious matzoh ball soup made right here.

 Share your experience using #SonomaCounty or #LifeOpensUp